SuperOfficeDocs/crmscript/docs/api-reference/classes/NSArchiveRestrictionInfo/SetDisplayValues.md

 # SetDisplayValues(String[] displayValues)

-Display representation of value(s) - list ID's are decoded to display texts, other values are represented in a format suitable for decoding and display through the CultureDataFormatter.
+Display representation of value(s)* list ID's are decoded to display texts, other values are represented in a format suitable for decoding and display through the CultureDataFormatter.

 **Parameter:**
- - **displayValues** String[]
+* **displayValues** String[]

 ```crmscript
 NSArchiveRestrictionInfo thing;